 Another small change from iOS 11 is that if you have a Suica card deleted from Wallet that is parked on Apple Pay iCloud, Wallet will show you the Add Suica option no matter what the iPhone Region setting is.
 It’s a nice touch and reminder in case you ever forgot you had one.

 I hope Apple continues to streamline Apple Pay Wallet so that users don’t have to think about or deal with Region settings to add cards.
 A location aware region setting that shows all cards options for the current user location would be a helpful ‘it just works’ feature for iPhone users on the go.

-The October 2016 launch of Apple Pay Suica in Japan was an important one with several ‘firsts’: FeliCa (the Ferrari of NFC) was the first non-EMV contactless payment NFC technology on Apple Pay, it was the first appearance of Express Transit cards on a digital wallet platform from outside of Japan that worked without Touch ID/Face ID and supported the full feature set (commuter passes, etc.) of regular plastic Suica smartcards.
+The October 2016 launch of Apple Pay Suica in Japan was an important one with several ‘firsts’: FeliCa (the Ferrari of NFC) was the first non-EMV contactless payment NFC technology on Apple Pay, it was the debut of Apple Pay Express Transit: cards on a digital wallet platform from outside of Japan (non-Osaifu Keitai) that worked without Touch ID/Face ID and supported the full feature set (commuter passes, etc.) of regular plastic Suica smartcards.

 The success of Suica on Apple Pay remains the fullest expression and gold standard of what a virtual transit smartcard on mobile can be, with nationwide transit and e-money, lightning fast performance and Apple Map integration rolled into one.

 Express Transit arrived in Beijing and Shanghai in 2017 with the iOS 11.3 addition of PBOC payment technology to Apple Pay, but the cards remained in beta up until iOS 12.3 (more China transit cards were on tap for iOS 11.4 but pulled before release), are not yet interoperable in other transit areas, require a China UnionPay debit card for recharge instead of any Apple Pay card, and have limited e-money options.